dmarshNAIT/dmarshNAIT.github.io/COMP1017_css.markdown

         font-size: 56px;
     }
     ```
     specifically targets paragraphs with the `red-text` class applied.
-No other paragraphs, and no other HTML elements with that class, will be affected by this declaration.
+Other paragraphs, and  other HTML elements with the `red-text` class applied, will **not** be affected by this declaration.

 + **Descendant selectors** are when we use an element's location in the DOM to target it.
 We write it with a space between each element:
     ```css